abcboy101/notes/LGPE/README.md

 Like in Pokémon GO, encountering a particularly large or small Pokémon causes some text to be displayed.
 In the international Japanese and Chinese versions, this text is still written in English, though in Japanese it's subtitled with <span lang="ja">おおきい</span> <i>ōki</i> and <span lang="ja">ちいさい</span> <i>chiisai</i>.

-For the mainland Chinese version, these graphics are replaced with ones localized to simplified Chinese.
-While the international version used two fonts of different weights for each graphic, it seems like whoever put together the mainland Chinese graphic didn't notice, and used the same font for both.
+For the Chinese version, these graphics are replaced with ones localized to simplified Chinese.
+While the international version used two fonts of different weights for each graphic, it seems like whoever put together the Chinese graphic didn't notice, and used the same font for both.
 (This is most noticeable with the exclamation marks.)

 <table>
 <tr>